SolidityDrone/Fu-Sui-On/sui-escrows/srcEscrow/README.md

-# Sui Cross-Chain Escrow with OpenZeppelin Merkle Trees
+# Sui Source Escrow with Gasless Transactions

-A sophisticated cross-chain escrow system for Sui that enables **partial fills** using **OpenZeppelin-compatible Merkle trees** with nullifiers.
-This system supports atomic cross-chain swaps with multiple fillers working simultaneously.
+A sophisticated source chain escrow system for Sui that enables **gasless partial fills** using **OpenZeppelin-compatible Merkle trees** with relayer signatures.
+This system allows takers to withdraw funds without paying gas fees through sponsored transactions.

 ## 🎯 What This Does

-This escrow system enables **cross-chain atomic swaps** where:
+This source escrow system enables **gasless cross-chain atomic swaps** where:

 1. **Alice** (maker) locks funds on Sui with a Merkle root
-2. **Bob** (taker) deposits corresponding funds on destination chain
+2. **Bob** (taker) can withdraw funds without paying gas fees
+3. **Relayer** sponsors transactions and provides signatures
-3. **Multiple fillers** can partially fill the order using different Merkle tree leaves
+4. **Multiple fillers** can partially fill using different Merkle tree leaves
-4. **Secrets are shared** to unlock funds atomically across chains
+5. **Secrets are shared** to unlock funds atomically

 The system uses **OpenZeppelin's Merkle tree implementation** for compatibility with Solidity contracts, ensuring the same Merkle proofs work on both Sui and Ethereum.